 A blog, published (july 2018) on the website of The American Professional Society of ADHD and Related Disorder

-The team had to develop everything, from the Diagnostic Interview for ADHD in adults (DIVA 2.0), to methods for psycho-education, medication management, coaching and group CBT.
+The team had to develop everything, from the Diagnostic Interview for ADHD in adults (DIVA-5), to methods for psycho-education, medication management, coaching and group CBT, as well as implement new tools based on research, such as a protocol for treatment of older people with ADHD and assessment and treatment of sleep disorders in ADHD.

 Meanwhile, we had started the Adult ADHD Network for professionals, that later fused with the Child ADHD Network of pediatricians and psychiatrists.
 This new ‘ADHD Network‘ reflects the lifespan perspective of ADHD (www.adhdnetwerk.nl).